plum-umd/try-racket/README.md

 * Sam Tobin-Hochstadt
 * David Van Horn

-### TODO

-* Fix current hacks to get SCPCF working:

-  - Path permissions in `/var/tmp`, `/tmp`, and `/bin/sh` to have `Z3` running.
-	While the language SCPCF is pure and I don't see much risk, I'm sure there is a proper way to do this.

 ## License

 The Try SCV Racket web REPL is based on Try Racket, which is: